toniher/seqservice/README.md

 ## TODO
+* FIXING Websocket access behind proxies such as NGINX
+* FIXING piping when run as cron
 * Webpack: Consider putting manifest for hashed version
 * Keep track of submissions
 * Allow single-hit accompanying analyses (e.g. ProtLoc or GO)